-In our opinion, Enduro Royalty Trust maintained, in all material respects, effective internal control over financial reporting as of December 31, 2012, based on the COSO criteria.
+In our opinion, Enduro Royalty Trust maintained, in all material respects, effective internal control over financial reporting as of December 31, 2013, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the statements of assets, liabilities, and trust corpus of Enduro Royalty Trust as of December 31, 2012 and 2011, and the related statements of distributable income and changes in trust corpus for the year ended December 31, 2012 and for the period from May 3, 2011 (Inception) to December 31, 2011 of Enduro Royalty Trust, and our report dated March 18, 2013 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the statements of assets, liabilities, and trust corpus of Enduro Royalty Trust as of December 31, 2013 and 2012, and the related statements of distributable income and changes in trust corpus for the years ended December 31, 2013 and 2012 and for the period from May 3, 2011 (Inception) to December 31, 2011 of Enduro Royalty Trust, and our report dated March 10, 2014 expressed an unqualified opinion thereon.